thimpat/analogger/README.md

 ### assert()

 You can set some tests directly in the code.
 It serves as early feedback.
-It is useful to guarantee that the code is running straight away, rather than waiting on the CI to send its feedback.
+It is helpful to guarantee that the code is running straight away rather than waiting on the CI to send its feedback.

 ```javascript